kevinwang27/vr-chem/README.md

 # vr-chem
-SodaHacks project 2018 - VR organic chemistry visualizer!
+SodaHacks 2nd place winner 2018! - VR organic chemistry visualizer!

 ## How to use